Zachatoo/obsidian-inbox/README.md

 ### Inbox notice duration

-Duration to show Notice when there is data to process, in milliseconds.
+Duration to show Notice when there is data to process, in seconds.
 Set to 0 for infinite duration.
 Clear to use global default Notice duration.